vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 See Kafle 2015.

-Niśvāsatattvasam. hitā
+Niśvāsatattvasaṁhitā

-(NiTS) The Niśvāsatattvasam. hitā, the earliest surviving Saiva Tantra.
+(NiTS) The Niśvāsatattvasaṁhitā, the earliest surviving Saiva Tantra.
 Volume I: A ´ critical edition & annotated translation of the Mūlasūtra, Uttarasūtra &

 Nayasūtra.
 Edited by Dominic Goodall in collaboration with Alexis